 Once you’ve got all the gear you’ll need, the Fire TV Recast is remarkably easy to get up and running.
 Simply plug it into your router, attach your antenna’s coaxial cable, and plug in the included power cable.
 We tested the device in two locations, and in both instances, it took less than five minutes to set up — no fuss at all.

 Once the box is connected, simply make sure your Fire TV device(s) is on the same network.
 If it is, you’ll immediately notice a “DVR” tab appear on the top of your Fire TV’s menu list, as well as the option to navigate live TV channels from the home screen.

 Frankly, it’s rare that any piece of A/V gear is as easy to plug and play as this one.

 It’s also nice that you can place the Recast away from your TV, as long as it’s on the same network as your Fire TV device.
 This is in contrast to some competing OTA DVRs, such as TiVo’s Bolt, which plugs directly into your TV, meaning you’ll be limited as to where you can place your antenna.
-On the other hand, the Fire TV Recast is limited by the fact that it must be hardwired into an Ethernet port, so users should also keep this in mind.

 The Fire TV Recast comes in both 500GB ($230) and 1TB ($280) sizes, which works out to around 75 or 150 hours of programming, respectively.
 All shows are recorded at 720p at 60 frames per second, which is pretty good quality for an over-the-air DVR.
 Tablo‘s similarly priced OTA DVR tops out at 30 frames per second for 480i and 1080i content, and even Plex’s over the air DVR system (which requires added hardware) will only offer 60 frames per second with higher-end hardware like the Nvidia Shield TV.